wjayvdt/node-express-dashboard/tasks/module1/module1-tasks.md

 ## Send a simple WebSocket echo message to the client
 TASK: 5
 In `bin/www` inside the `ws.on("message", ...)` callback, add an echo back to the client.
-Do this by calling the `ws.send()` function and passing a string such as "Hello from the server!" with the `message` appended to the end.
-The string should evaluate to something like "Hello from the server!
-You sent: Hello from the client".
+Do this by calling the `ws.send()` function and passing the string `"Hello from the server!
+You sent: "` with the `message` parameter appended to the end.
+For example, if the `message` from the client was `"Hello from the client"` the string sent from the server should evaluate to `"Hello from the server!
+You sent: Hello from the client"`.